IzkSensei/Data-Visualization/README.md

   <img src="https://github.com/IzkSensei/Data-Visualization/blob/master/Images/title.JPG" width=400>
 </p>
 <h1 align="center">Visualizing Datasets</h1>
 <p>Visualizing is an important part of understanding datasets.
 It can demonstrate some important characteristics of datasets.
-In this project, we tried to use various tools like Seaborn, Plotly and Matplotlib in order to make a better analysis of our datasets.
+In this project, we tried to use various tools like <b>Seaborn</b>, <b>Plotly</b> and <b>Matplotlib</b> in order to make a better analysis of our datasets.
 </p>

 ## Datasets